-- The literature: - /10 3-5 pieces of literature are reviewed.
-More than one perspective is included. - /5 There is clear, relevant evidence given to support the conclusions drawn. - /5 Themes identified in the literature are summarized clearly in one paragraph. - /3 Own and author's assumptions are identified. - The media: - /5 One example of the image of nursing portrayed in the media is described clearly.
-Specific detail to support conclusions is included. - /5 At least two perspectives about the image of nursing that could be taken from the media are described. - /2 Own assumptions about the identified perspectives are clearly explained.
+- The literature: - 3-5 pieces of professional nursing literature are reviewed.
+More than one perspective is included.
+Research, opinion and/or anecdotal evidence is described as such. - /5 Evidence from the piece of literature is used to support the conclusions you make. - 75 Themes identified in the literature are summarized clearly in one paragraph. - Own and author's assumptions are identified. - The media: - One example of the image of nursing portrayed in one type of media is described clearly.
+Specific detail to support conclusions is included. - At least two perspectives about the image of nursing that could be taken from the media example are described. - Own assumptions about the two identified perspectives are clearly explained. - Own views: - Own views of the image of nursing are clearly described in some detail. - 75 The source of your views is clearly described using specific experiences, conversations, etc. - Similarities and Differences between the literature, media and own views: - /10 The similarities and differences are clearly identified. - /2 Own assumptions are clearly identified. - 73 The context in which the assumptions are valid is noted.

-• Own views:

-- /10 Own views of the image of nursing are clearly described. - /5 Evidence is sufficient to support the conclusion(s) drawn. - Similarities and Differences between the literature, media and own views: - /10 The similarities and differences are clearly identified. - /2 Own assumptions are clearly identified. - /3 The context in which the assumptions are valid is noted.